zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Julia says, “I wasn’t going to do anything.”
 Victor  says, “You’re watching the home shopping channel and you have the phone in you r hand, which means you’re about to call them and order something.
 Admi t it.”
 “Home shopping” is the practice of purchasing, or buying, things at home –  watching your television and using your telephone to call in and order whatever it is you are buying.

-Nowadays in the United States, you can watch your t elevision and they have programs where they are selling things, all sorts o f things – perfume, jewelry, clothing – almost anything you can think of that ca n be sold.
+Nowadays in the United States, you can watch your t elevision and they have programs where they are selling things, all sorts of things – perfume, jewelry, clothing – almost anything you can think of that ca n be sold.
 They sell it on these “home shopping channels,” these home shopping progr ams.
 You watch the program and they give you a telephone number to cal l.
 You call a number, you say, “I want this,” and you give them your credit c ard information, and then they send it to you.
 That’s what Julia is “about to do.”
 That is what she was getting ready to do, what she was going to do.

 Victor says, “Admit it.”
 “Admit (admit) it” is a ph rase we use to force someone to agree with what we have just said, especially when the person doesn’t want to say that it’s true.
 But you know it’s true, and you ’re trying to get the person to say, “Yes, that is true.”
 So, for example, you migh t say, “You are afraid to ask Julie on a date, aren’t you?
 Admit it.”
 You could s ay that to your friend who is maybe scared of asking a woman out on a date: “Admi t it.
 You don’t want to ask her, because you’re scared.”